SkeloGH/sirelia/README.md

 # Sirelia - Real-time Mermaid Diagram Generation

 Sirelia is an npm package that provides real-time Mermaid diagram generation and visualization.
-It includes a web interface for editing diagrams and a file watcher that automatically updates diagrams when you save your `.sirelia.mdd` file.
+It includes a web interface for editing diagrams and a file watcher that automatically updates diagrams when you save your `.sirelia.mmd` file.

 ## Features

 ### 🎯 Core Functionality
 - **Real-time Mermaid Rendering**: Instant preview of diagrams as you edit
-- **File Watcher**: Automatically detects changes in `.sirelia.mdd` files
+- **File Watcher**: Automatically detects changes in `.sirelia.mmd` files
 - **Web Interface**: Modern, intuitive interface for diagram editing
 - **CodeMirror Editor**: Advanced code editing with syntax highlighting
 - **Single Diagram Support**: Edit and view one diagram at a time